Spectral viscosity method with generalized Hermite functions for nonlinear conservation laws: The Hermite spectral viscosity method

-It remains to show that the entropy condition \eqref{eqn-entropy condition} is satisfied in the weak sense.
+It remains to show that the entropy condition \eqref{eqn-entropy condition} is satisfied {by $u$} in the weak sense.
 Let us multiply a nonnegative test function $\phi\in C_0^1(\R\times(0,T))$ on both sides of \eqref{eqn-thm-v-U} and integrate it with respect to both $t$ and $x$:

-Estimates \eqref{eqn-thm-v-pv}-\eqref{eqn-thm-v-x2vN} and \eqref{eqn-thm-v-U''pv} imply that all the terms except the second one on the right-hand side of \eqref{eqn-thm-v-entropy} tends to $0$, as $N\rightarrow\infty$.
-Meanwhile, the second term is nonpositive, due to the convexity of $U$.
-Therefore, the entropy condition is satisfied in the weak sense, i.e. for any nonnegative test function $\phi\in C_0^1(\R\times(0,T))$,
+{The estimates} \eqref{eqn-thm-v-pv}-\eqref{eqn-thm-v-x2vN} and \eqref{eqn-thm-v-U''pv} imply that all the terms except the second one on the right-hand side of \eqref{eqn-thm-v-entropy} tends to $0$, as $N\rightarrow\infty$. {It is hard to tell that} the second term is nonpositive, due to the convexity of $U$.
+Therefore, the entropy condition is satisfied in the weak sense, i.e. for any nonnegative test function $\phi\in C_0^1(\R\times(0,T))$, {we have}